Dr Giuseppe Paparella

 Biography

 Dr Giuseppe Paparella is a Lecturer in East Asian Security at the Department of War Studies, King’s College London.
-Before joining King’s, he held research fellowships at several prestigious institutions and universities, including the University of Oxford (Saïd Business School and Rothermere American Institute), the London School of Economics and Political Science (Department of International History), William & Mary (Global Research Institute), and George Washington University (Institute for Security and Conflict Studies).
+Before joining King’s, he held research fellowships at the University of Oxford (Saïd Business School and Rothermere American Institute), the London School of Economics and Political Science (Department of International History), William & Mary (Global Research Institute and Department of History), and George Washington University (Institute for Security and Conflict Studies).

-Giuseppe is an expert in U.S. foreign policy and East Asian security.
-His first monograph – Abiding Influence: Presidents, Nationalist Beliefs and U.S. Policy in the Asia Pacific, 1898-1972 – has been published with Stanford University Press, Studies in Asian Security, in November 2025.
-His research on these and other relevant topics has been published or is forthcoming in the Journal of American-East Asian Relations, US Army War College Press, The International History Review, National Identities, Diplomacy & Statecraft, The Diplomat, H-Diplo/RJISSF, The Strategy Bridge, and others.
+Giuseppe is an expert in US foreign policy and East Asian security.
+His first monograph – Abiding Influence: Presidents, Nationalist Beliefs and US Policy in the Asia Pacific, 1898-1972 – was published with Stanford University Press, Studies in Asian Security, in November 2025.
+His research on these and other relevant topics has been published or is forthcoming in the Journal of Transatlantic Studies, the Journal of Applied History, the Journal of American-East Asian Relations, The International History Review, National Identities, US Army War College Press, The Diplomat, and others.

 Research Interests